ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-wood-key-consistency.md

 The precise external mechanism used here depends largely on the threat model.
 If there is a trusted external log for keys, this may be a viable solution.

-## Single Proxy Discovery {#proxy-based}
+## Trusted Proxy Discovery {#proxy-based}

-In this model, there exists a proxy that fetches keys from servers on behalf of multiple users, as shown below.
+In this model, there exists a trusted proxy that fetches keys from servers on behalf of multiple users, as shown below.

 ~~~ aasvg